solr-express/solr-express/README.md

 #### 1.8.
 OffsetParameter

-Create a offset parameter (start in Solr 4) using the informed number
+Create a offset parameter (start in Solr 4) using the informed number.

 ```csharp
 new OffsetParameter(50);